The Gospel of Q; All sides to the controversy:

 Many theologians and religious historians believe that Q's text can be reconstructed by analyzing passages that Matthew and Luke have in common.

 If the Gospel of Q exists, it might best be regarded as a reconstructed Gospel.
-Many believe that it was written much earlier than the four canonical gospels in the Christian Scriptures (New Testament): Mark, Matthew, Luke and John.
+Many believe that it was written much earlier than the four canonical gospels in the Christian Scriptures (New Testament -- in chronological order: Mark, Matthew, Luke and John.
 It may have been the first of the 40 or so Gospels that were written and used by the early Christian movements.